tpg/deadbolt/README.md

 }
 ```

-## Roles
+## Groups
-Deadbolt roles are a simple solution to grouping permissions together in some form of logical collection.
-For example, you might have a role named `publisher` which needs to have the permissions `edit articles` and `publish articles` but not `create articles` or `delete articles`.
-When assigning a role to a user, the permissions within the role are assigned instead.
+Deadbolt groups are a simple solution to grouping permissions together in some form of logical collection.
+For example, you might have a group named `publisher` which contains the permissions `edit articles` and `publish articles` but not `create articles` or `delete articles`.
+When assigning a group to a user, the permissions within the group are assigned instead.

-> It is considered bad practise to authorize a user based on their roles.
+> It is considered bad practise to authorize a user based on their groups.
 Test for user permissions instead.
-Roles are a convenience tool used to group permissions together and those permissions can change at any time causing unexpected issues.
+Groups are a convenience tool used to collect permissions together and those permissions can change at any time causing unexpected issues.
 >
-> Deadbolt roles are not actually assigned to users.
-Instead the permissions are assigned to users, so it's important to note that the permissions in a role change, the users who were originally assigned that role will not gain the same permissions.
-If you need better support for roles, then Deadbolt is not for you.
+> Deadbolt groups are not actually assigned to users.
+Instead the permissions are assigned to users, so it's important to note that if the permissions in a group change, the users who were originally assigned that group will not gain the changed permissions.
+Groups are not roles.
+If you're looking for a way to implement roles, we have a wiki article about how to implement roles with Deadbolt.
+Otherwise, you may need to look for an alternative solution.

-### Defining roles
+### Defining groups
-Define roles in the `deadbolt.php` config file and assign the permissions you want in the role.
+Define groups in the `deadbolt.php` config file and assign the permissions you want in the group.

 ```php
 return [